How I Made That: Interactive Heatmap

 In this walk-through, I’ll show you a simplified version of the interactive and describe how you can apply this to your own data.

-To access this full tutorial and download the source code you must be a member.
+To access this full tutorial, you must be a member.
 (If you are already a member, log in here.)

 Membership

-Gain unlimited access to hundreds of hours worth of step-by-step visualization courses and tutorials for insight and presentation — all while supporting an independent site.
-Source code and data is included so that you can more easily apply what you learn in your own work.
+You will get unlimited access to step-by-step visualization courses and tutorials for insight and presentation — all while supporting an independent site.
+Files and data are included so that you can more easily apply what you learn in your own work.

-Members also recieve a weekly newsletter, The Process, which looks more closely at the tools, the rules, and the guidelines and how they work in practice.
+Members also receive a weekly newsletter, The Process.
+Keep up-to-date on visualization tools, the rules, and the guidelines and how they all work together in practice.

 See samples of everything you gain access to: